-Besides wine tours in the vineyards and wine producing estates, in Douro there are multiple viewpoints to observe the meanders of the river.
-In Pinhão, Tabuaço and Peso da Régua you can have breathtaking views of the river and its vine-covered slopes.
+Besides wine tours in the vineyards and wine-producing estates, in the Douro, there are multiple viewpoints to observe the meanders of the river.
+In Pinhão, Tabuaço, and Peso da Régua you can have breathtaking views of the river and its vine-covered slopes.
 If you prefer to see the slopes from down under, there are different cruises in the Douro that will take you on a luxury sailing boat or yacht, showing you the best Douro views and sharing the history and curiosities of the region.

 The Douro History and Heritage